xrajox/MMM-SoundsExtended/README.md

 ## Module Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/jc21/MMM-Sounds.git`
-2. Execute `cd MMM-Sounds && npm install` to install the node dependencies.
+2. Execute `cd MMM-SoundsExtended && npm install` to install the node dependencies.
 3. Optional, test the alsa player with a wav file: `aplay sounds/woop-woop.wav`
 4. Add config to your magic mirror config file